LivingWorld: Interactive 4D World Generation with Environmental Dynamics: Experiments

 \subsection{Ablation study}

 We analyze the contribution of our key components: (1) the motion alignment module and (2) the design of the motion field, including the hash-based representation and bidirectional motion integration.
+Additional ablation studies on opacity blending schedules and boundary hole reduction are provided in the Supplementary Material \ref{supp:opacity} and \ref{supp:boundary}.

-\textbf{Geometry-Aware Alignment Module.} To evaluate the effectiveness of the proposed motion alignment module, we compare three variants: (1) naive scene flow accumulation without alignment, (2) optimization-based alignment using the 3D-MOM framework from 4DGS-Cinemagraphy~\cite{jin2025optimizing}, and (3) our lightweight motion alignment module.
-We measure motion consistency using two metrics.
-Mean Cosine Alignment (MCA) measures directional coherence of the scene flow by computing cosine similarity between neighboring motion vectors, while Flow Magnitude Variance (FMV) measures the local stability of motion magnitude across neighboring points.

-Table~\ref{tab:time_mca_cost} reports runtime and motion consistency comparisons.
-Without alignment, motion is directly accumulated in newly revealed regions, resulting in unstable motion directions and inconsistent magnitudes across the scene, reflected by the lowest MCA and highest FMV.
-The 3D-MOM variant improves directional coherence by enforcing reprojection-based consistency across overlapping views.
-However, the optimization is restricted to overlapping regions, which prevents the method from enforcing globally consistent motion when the camera explores newly generated areas.
-In addition, the reprojection-based iterative optimization leads to extremely high computational cost.
-In contrast, our alignment module achieves the best motion consistency while maintaining efficient runtime.
-As shown in Table~\ref{tab:time_mca_cost}, our method significantly improves MCA and reduces FMV compared to both baselines while requiring only a fraction of the computation time.
-Figure~\ref{fig:ablation_qual} provides qualitative comparisons.
-The naive scene flow approach (a) produces unstable motion with exaggerated magnitude accumulation.
-The 3D-MOM method (b) improves local coherence in overlapping regions but fails to maintain globally consistent motion as the camera explores new areas.
-This limitation arises because 3D-MOM optimizes motion independently for each point using image-space supervision, which aligns motion only within overlapping views and does not enforce a global transformation across the scene.
-In contrast, our method (c) generates stable and coherent environmental dynamics across viewpoints, demonstrating the effectiveness of lightweight global motion alignment.
+\textbf{Geometry-Aware Alignment Module.} To evaluate the proposed motion alignment module, we compare three variants: (1) naive scene flow accumulation without alignment, (2) optimization-based alignment using 3D-MOM from 4DGS-Cinemagraphy~\cite{jin2025optimizing}, and (3) our lightweight geometry-aware alignment module.
+We evaluate local consistency using MCA and FMV, and global consistency using cosine similarity and magnitude ratio over spatially distant point pairs, including newly expanded areas.
+Detailed metric definitions are provided in the Supplementary Material \ref{Metrics}.
+Table~\ref{tab:time_mca_cost} reports runtime, local consistency, and global consistency comparisons.
+Naive accumulation produces unstable directions and inconsistent magnitudes, yielding the lowest global consistency.
+3D-MOM improves local coherence through reprojection-based optimization, but it is restricted to overlapping regions and incurs high computational cost.
+In contrast, our alignment module achieves the best local and global consistency with efficient runtime, improving MCA, reducing FMV, and achieving the highest cosine similarity and magnitude ratio.
+Fig.~\ref{fig:ablation_qual} provides qualitative comparisons.
+Naive scene flow (a) produces unstable motion with exaggerated magnitude accumulation.
+3D-MOM (b) improves local coherence in overlapping regions but fails to maintain globally consistent motion in newly generated areas.
+Our method (c) generates stable and coherent environmental dynamics across viewpoints, demonstrating the effectiveness of lightweight global motion alignment.